 In 2012, in celebration of the 10th anniversary of the start of the Stevie Awards movement, we introduced Silver and Bronze Stevie Awards.

 In 2013 we introduced the Grand Stevie Award trophy, which will be awarded to only a handful of organizations in each of our seven competitions.

 In each Stevie Awards competition, the top scoring qualifying entry in each category will receive a Gold Stevie Award.
-Finalists that receive a final average score of at least 8.0 out of a possible 10 will be designated as Silver Stevie winners.
-All other Finalists will be designated as Bronze Stevie winners.
+Finalists that receive a final average score of at least 8.25 out of a possible 10 will be designated as Silver Stevie winners.
+All other Finalists with an average score of at least 7.50 will be designated as Bronze Stevie winners.